Sacred Places Near Me

 History & Structure

-After the Smith family left the property in 1830, the farm changed owners.
-In 1860 it was acquired by Seth T. Chapman, a childhood acquaintance of Joseph Smith, who preserved the western woodlot after being told it was the location of the vision.
-This decision contributed to the grove’s survival.
-The Church of Jesus Christ of Latter-day Saints purchased the property in 1907 and developed it as a historic site, formally recognizing the grove’s significance.
+After the Smith family left the property in 1830, the farm changed hands several times.
+In 1860 it was bought by Seth T. Chapman, a childhood acquaintance of Smith, who preserved the western woodlot after being told it was the location of the vision, helping the grove survive.
+The Church of Jesus Christ of Latter-day Saints purchased the property in 1907 and developed it as a historic site.

-Today, the Sacred Grove encompasses approximately 10–12 acres of preserved woodland.
-Tree-ring studies indicate that some trees date to the early 19th century, potentially standing at the time of the reported vision.
-The site is maintained in a natural state with walking paths, visitor facilities, and guided tours.
-It is one of the church’s most significant historic locations and forms part of a National Historic Landmark district designated in 2005.
+The grove today covers about 10–12 acres of preserved woodland.
+Tree-ring studies indicate that some trees date to the early 19th century and may have stood at the time of the reported vision.
+The site is maintained in a natural state with walking paths, and forms part of a National Historic Landmark district designated in 2005.

 Resources